gtvj/gtvj.github.io/_posts/2014-09-26-joy-in-ng-repeat.md

   - Development
   - Learning
 ---
-Here&#8217;s a little bit of beauty from AngularJS.
-I didn&#8217;t realise until today that using `ng-click` within an `ng-repeat` allows you to retain a reference to the object within a specific iteration.
-That probably sounds a bit more convoluted than it is, so here&#8217;s an illustration.
+Here's a little bit of beauty from AngularJS.
+I didn't realise until today that using `ng-click` within an `ng-repeat` allows you to retain a reference to the object within a specific iteration.
+That probably sounds a bit more convoluted than it is, so here's an illustration.

 ## Using ng-click within ng-repeat in